Esdras: Historical development

 The Latin version differs from other versions of 2 Esdras in that it contains additional opening and closing chapters, which are also called 5 Ezra and 6 Ezra by scholars.

+Other Ezra writings

-Other books associated with Ezra are the Greek Apocalypse of Ezra, the Vision of Ezra, the Questions of Ezra and the Revelation of Ezra.
+Other books associated with Ezra are the Greek Apocalypse of Ezra, the Latin Vision of Ezra, the Armenian Questions of Ezra, the Syriac Apocalypse of Pseudo-Ezra, the Revelation of Ezra and the Ethiopic Apocalypse of Ezra.

 Canonicity

 The Jewish canon considers the Book of Ezra–Nehemiah to be canonical.
 All Christians consider the separate books Book of Ezra and the Book of Nehemiah to be canonical.
 Jews, Roman Catholics, and Protestants do not generally recognize 1 Esdras and 2 Esdras as being canonical.
-Eastern Orthodox generally consider 1 Esdras and 2 Esdras to be canonical.
+Eastern Orthodox, following the Septuagint, generally consider Esdras A and Esdras B to be canonical, and do not recognize 2 Esdras.
 The Jewish Apocalypse of Ezra (2 Esdras), whose authorship is ascribed to Ezra, is canonical in the Syriac and Ethiopian traditions; and is included in the Apocrypha of the Armenian Church.